UTK7994/learning-notes/books/designing-data-intensive-applications.md

 - If a transaction wants to write to an object, it must first acquire the lock in exclusive mode.
 - If a transaction first reads and then writes an object, it may upgrade its shared lock to an exclusive lock.
 - After a transaction has acquired the lock, it must continue to hold the lock until the end of the transaction (commit or abort). **First phase is when the locks are acquired, second phase is when all the locks are released.**

+## start of summary utkarsh

+`2PL protocol`

+> utkarsh Summary of 2PL : Generally when we use 2PL, we use strict PL , which is more efficient version of rigrous 2PL.
+To understand this , we have 2 lock types read and write (shared and exclusive).
+On same data item, shared(read) locks can be applied, but single exclisive(write) locks can be applied on data which so ever applies first.
+> Each 2PL type : basic, conservative , rigrous and strict except basic is designed to solve particular problem.
+Basic introduced problem like deadlock , irrecoverability and cascadelessness.
+> Conversative solved the issue of deadlock by acquiring lock on all the data which was to be written/changed but here we have to keep track of future as a transaction may not know which data to lock, at start of its execution.
+> Rigrous solved the issue of deadlock by no shrinking phase but only commiting which will also release lock at that point, making transaction in-efficient due to commit.
+> Strict made rigrrous more efficient by commiting only the exlusive(write) lock and unlock the read lock.
+So this is partial shrinking phase.

+Rigrous vs strict

+> Rigrous 2PL is there will be growing phase (In growing phase only locks are acquired and non unlocks are done) and there will be no shrinking phase (unlocking of locks).
+Instead of no shrinking phase, commits will happen which will automatically unlock the lock from that data.
+So in rigrous 2PL we never talking aboyt types of locks i.e read and write locks unlocking.
+So in strict 2PL, there will be partial unlocking (commiting for writes and unlocking for read).

+Strcit 2PL is a great improvment as most transactions on internet are read-only.

+`Graph Based protocol`

+`TreebasedProtocol`

+2PL was 1 protocol to make schedules conflict serializable, but there are other ways too, like graph based which will require extra information before hand (similar to banker algo for deadlock avoidance).
+Here we have certain rules lets say we have ordering of data in which they will be accessed. a->b->c

+1. At begin any node can be locked
+2. To lock any node further, we need its parent to be locked.
+So here we we need to lock c, we need to lock b first.

+3. We can release any lock when ever we want

+Deadlock will not happen as we have predefined order of nodes to be acccessed.
+But as we are not commiting the written values chnages of dirty read are there hence irrecoverability and cascadelessness.
+But we can implement it same as 2PL.

+## end of utkarsh summary

 It can happen that transaction A is stuck waiting for transaction B to release its lock, and vice versa (_deadlock_).